Bien-Glitch/fusion.form.validator/README.md

 >
 > #### To avoid errors:
 >
-> - The `fusion.form.validator.css` must come after `bootstrap css`, and `fontawesome css`.
+> - As dependencies, the `bootstrap css` and `fontawesome css` must come before `fusion.form.util.css`.
-> - The same goes for the `fusion.form.validator.js`, it must come after `jQuery js (If available)`, `bootstrap js`, and `fusion.form.util.js`.
+> - The same goes for `bootstrap js` and `fontawesome js (if available)`; They should come before the `fusion.form.util.js`.

 ## Usage

 *Firstly, ensure the stylesheets and scripts are linked in the correct hierarchy as in the above example.
 If you have problems getting it correctly, just copy the code in the example above and edit.*

-Out of the box, Fusion Form Validator ships with `init.js` file, so you can initialize, configure, and use the fusion form validator without messing up your other JS codes.
+Out of the box, Fusion Form Validator ships with `init.js` file, so you can initialize, configure, and use the fusion form validator without messing up your other JS codes.<br>
 **N.B:** You can still use the validator in another JS file.

-[comment]:
-To initialize and configure the validator on a form, you need an instance of the form.
+To initialize and configure the validator on a form, you need an `<FBUtil>` instance of the form.
 A utility function is available for getting elements.
 Other methods could still be used too.

-Built-in function `$el(selector)` can be used to fetch an element or fetch elements.
-The `selector` argument is either the elements tag name, or a CSS selector `eg. '#login-form'` as a string.
+Built-in function `$fs(selector, context)` is used to select  or fetch the element(s).
+- The `selector` argument selects the element(s) and it accepts either jQuery element Object, NodeList, HTML Element, HTML Collection, the elements tag name, or a CSS selector `eg. '#login-form'`; as a parameter.
+- The `context` argument is an optional element context from which to select the element(s),  jQuery element Object, NodeList, HTML Element, HTML Collection, the elements tag name, or a CSS selector as a parameter.

 ### Initializing:

-The form elements must follow the below structure Assuming the form has id `login-form` i.e.
+Previously, the form elements had to follow the below structure:
+Assuming the form has id `login-form` i.e.

 ```html